You could eat at a regular restaurant anywhere.

 Hours:

-- Monday to Thursday, 4 pm – 9 pm
+- Sunday to Thursday, 4 pm – 9 pm

 - Friday and Saturday, 4 pm – 10 pm

-Reservations: Dinner reservations can be made on The Library’s Website
+Reservations: Book on The Library Website

 Make a whole day out of checking out New Hampshires Restaurants by visiting one of the best Aquariums in New Hampshire or stop by a Trampoline Park in NH to give the kids some pre- or post-dinner fun.